 SAT Example

 Because the clause before the colon is a complete thought and it's setting up a list, the colon is being used correctly.
-The types of people listed after the colon are the narrator's colleagues.
-Because "colleagues" isn't part of the list, you can't substitute the colon for a comma.
-Also, you can't use a semicolon in place of the colon because there isn't a complete thought after the punctuation.
-The correct answer is A.
+The accomplishment listed after the colon isn't a complete thought, so you can't use a semicolon in place of the colon.
+The correct answer is A as this choice correctly uses a colon after an independent clause to set off and identify the "one major accomplishment".

 Colons do more than just form an essential part of the happy face emoji.